kubac65/oms/README.md

   * Username: admin
   * Password: admin9988

-In the future one changes have been made to the js files just run ```gulp``` and restart the server.
+In the future when changes have been made to the js/sass/html files just run ```gulp``` to recompile them and restart the server.